 Besides the obvious benefits of creating a cleaner environment and reducing waste, our corporate Energy Efficiency Policy gives us extra motivation to find ways to go green.
 One of the first things we did was to change our lighting from older-style Metal halide high-bay bulb and T12 fluorescent tubes to the more efficient modern T8 and T5 fluorescent tubes and LED high-bay lighting.
 In addition to providing better light quality for staff and vehicle repairs, this change has allowed us to reduce our energy consumption by 20% or more at each location.

-At our Calgary NW shop, we have gone even further by installing ultra-efficient new LED lighting in our awnings – resulting in a spectacular energy savings of up to 90%, and with no loss of luminance in colder temperatures as is often the case with fluorescents.
+At several of our shops, we have gone even further by installing ultra-efficient new LED lighting in our awnings – resulting in a spectacular energy savings of up to 90%, and with no loss of luminance in colder temperatures as is often the case with fluorescents.
 There is little doubt that as prices drop and the variety of product offerings increases, LEDs will one day be lighting most of our shops inside and out.

 Most of our shops now also use infrared tube heaters instead of the traditional (and less efficient) suspended forced air furnaces.
 These new units radiate the heat down to the work areas instead of raising it to the high ceilings where it would go to waste.